gnasamx/documentations/Node/Advanced Node/Node != JavaScript/Node CLI and REPL.md

 >
 ```

-One of the mode useful feature of Node's REPL is Autocomplete.
+One of the most useful feature of Node's REPL is Autocomplete.
 Just press double `tab` and you will get a big list commands which will be equivalent to `global.<press tab here>`.

 ## Special commands
 Node has some special commands that begins with `.` (Dot).
-So `.<press double tab here>` will give your all those commands.
+So `.<press double tab here>` will give you all those commands.

 ```bash
 > .